Marie de Coucy: Later life

 In autumn 1250 Marie returned to Picardy and, for the rest of her life, she divided her time between France and Scotland.
-In 1252 she attended the wedding in York of her son Alexander III and Margaret of England with a great entourage of French and Scottish nobles.
+In 1252 she attended the wedding in York Minster of her son Alexander III and Margaret of England with a great entourage of French and Scottish nobles.
 In 1256 or 1257 Marie married John of Brienne (1227–1296), grand butler of France.
 They had no children together.

 In 1260 the rivalries between the Scottish factions for influence during the minority of her son made the situation in Scotland critical, and Marie and her husband were therefore named members of the royal council during the remaining years of the king's minority, until Alexander III was declared of legal majority in 1262.
 In 1268 Marie separated from John and returned to Scotland.
 When her daughter-in-law, Margaret, died in February 1275, Marie arranged the new marriage between her son and Yolande of Dreux.
 In 1275–76, she made a pilgrimage to the shrine of St. Thomas Becket in Canterbury.

 Marie de Coucy died in the summer of 1285 and was buried in a tomb she had constructed in Newbattle Abbey.